transdigiware/blockchain/reference/ibp_regions.md

 Table 1 and Figure 1 show the {{site.data.keyword.cloud_notm}} regions and locations that **{{site.data.keyword.blockchainfull_notm}} Platform for {{site.data.keyword.cloud_notm}}** supports.

+While the Kubernetes cluster can be provisioned in any of the supported {{site.data.keyword.cloud_notm}} locations below, the third column shows where the console can be provisioned.
+All nodes provisioned by the console will be deployed in the location of the cluster.
+For example, if the Kubernetes cluster is located in Toronto and the linked console is in Washington, D.C., when you use the console to deploy a peer, the peer will reside in Toronto.
+{: note}

 | Region | {{site.data.keyword.cloud_notm}} locations | {{site.data.keyword.blockchainfull_notm}} Platform console location |
 |--------|--------------------|----|
 | US South | San Jose, Sao Paulo, Dallas, Houston | Dallas |